-Okay, a little background is in order here.
+Okay, a little background information is in order here.
 I work for a Clinical Engineering Department in a large hospital system.
-Our main purpose is to inspect and repair medical equipment, from MRIs and CT Scanners down to IV pumps.
+Our main purpose is to inspect and repair medical equipment, from MRIs and CT Scanners down to blood pressure machines and IV pumps.

 Now I know the title says love, and I promise there is a love connection, just be patient.